manolo/gwt-polymer-elements/README.md

 ### Asynchronous issues
-   Polymer 1.0.x does not allow using custom properties before the web component has been initialized. gwt-polymer-elements comes with some methods which helps to run callbacks when the component starts ready
+   Polymer 1.0.x does not allow using custom properties before the web component has been initialized.
+   Thus `gwt-polymer-elements` comes with some methods which helps to run callbacks when the component starts ready.
+   If you use widgets, the library would be able to deal with properties set very early, but call to some methods could not work

  ```
-   PaperButton button = new PapperButton();
+   PaperButtonElement button = Polymer.createElement(PaperButtonElement.TAG);

-   Polymer.ready(button.getElement(), new Function() {
+   Polymer.ready(button, new Function() {
       public Object call(Object args) {
+         // Set button properties here
       }
    })

+   PolymerButton button = new PolymerButton();
+   // You could set methods here
+   button.set...

    button.ready(new Function() {
       public Object call(Object args) {
+        // But you have to enclose in a callback calls to element methods
       }
    });

    Polymer.importHref(Arrays.asList("paper-tabs", "paper-tab-element"), new Function() {
       public Object call(Object args) {
+         // Create your elements here and call their methods
       }
    })

  ```